operable/cog-book/cog-book/source/sections/templates.rst

 can interpret a ``bold`` directive as ``*bold text*``, while a HipChat provider can interpret the same directive as ``<b>bold text</b>``.

-    **Note**
+.. note:: You can see how Greenbar directives are processed for Slack in the

-    You can see how Greenbar directives are processed for Slack in the code
+    code
     `here <https://github.com/operable/cog/blob/72308c31f49e8d8369f48ec1dd932403117e232c/lib/cog/chat/slack/template_processor.ex>`__.